 Who doesn't love chicken tenders?
 I definitely used to (especially with a nice side of ranch dressing).
 I can't remember the last time I've had them, because as we all know, they're not exactly doing our bodies any favors.
 Typical chicken tenders are made with non-organic chicken and are heavily breaded, then fried in hydrogenated oil.
 No thanks!
 This recipe is a total makeover on the classic chicken tender, and they're beyond easy to make.
 They pack and extra healthy punch because the "breading" is made of almond meal and ground flaxseeds for plenty of omega-3's and fiber, plus tons of spices for a major dose of vitamins and minerals (and lots of flavor)!

 All you'll need to do to make these paleo chicken tenders is set up your "breading" station, dip 'em, and bake 'em.
 You'll have one dish with whisked eggs and another with all of the seasoning.
-The chicken strips go from the egg dish, to the seasoning dish, to the baking sheet.
+The chicken strips go into the seasoning, then into the egg, back into the seasoning, and then to the baking sheet.
 That's it!
 Here's our super healthy, paleo, gluten-free, seasoning . . .

 And this is what it looks like right before the tenders go in the oven . . .